Growing Tomatoes: A Favorite Vegetable in the Garden

 Should I Choose a Hybrid or Open-Pollinated Variety?

 Hybrid tomatoes are often bred to have improved disease resistance, higher yields and more uniform fruits than open-pollinated tomatoes.
 Generally, open-pollinated tomatoes are more flavorful than hybrids.
+Usually, hybrid tomatoes are easier to grow.
 The difference between a hybrid tomato and an open pollinated tomato is that hybrid tomatoes are a controlled cross of two different tomato varieties; an open pollinated tomato has parents of the same variety.
 None of our tomatoes are genetically modified (GMO).
-Gurney’s does not sell any GMO seed.
+Gurney's does not sell any GMO seed.

 What's the Difference between Determinate and Indeterminate Tomatoes?